Cooking with the Dutch Oven

 The Dutch in the Kamado

 A very nice variant is the combination of Dutch oven and ceramic grill.
 Depending on the internal construction, the pot can be placed very close to the coal to get a lot of heat for searing.
 It can also be used with a deflector stone on the grill for baking, then with the lid and the Kamado lid closed.
 If you leave out the deflector and turn the grill down, you get a nice bottom heat for reducing the heat.
 A system from Monolith is particularly flexible here, where a specially shaped Dutch oven can be hung in a height-adjustable ring system.
 This offers a lot of possibilities, especially with the divisible coal basket.
-By the way: The Dutch can be used in a similar way in a kettle grill, although the coal consumption is higher.
+By the way: The Dutch can be used in a very similar way in a kettle grill, although the coal consumption is higher.
 Important for both the kettle and the Kamado: The air and temperature are controlled in exactly the same way as with a grill.

 Dutch oven and gas cooker